Ziggeo/Swift-Client-SDK/README.md

 ### Install<a name="install"></a>

-iOS Objective-C SDK offers you several ways to add Ziggeo to your project.
+iOS Swift SDK offers you several ways to add Ziggeo to your project.
 The recommended is through CocoaPods

 #### CocoaPods Support (optional)